wombleton/gitlaw-nz/acts/N/Ngāti Tūrangitukua Claims Settlement Act 1999.md

 #### Restrictions, terms, and conditions on which Taupo District Council is to manage and control Crown Reserves and Council Reserves

 *   The Council may continue to delegate all powers and obligations of control and management to a committee of the Council or to the Turangi/Tongariro Community Board.
-*   Council to have power to:without first having to obtain the consent of Ngāti Tūrangitukua Charitable Trust, provided that the Council will:
+*   Council to have power to:

     *   (a)erect new structures, utilities and improvements (also to be vested in the Council) in, on or under the land; and
     *   (b)move structures, utilities and improvements owned by the Council to a different location on the land; and
     *   (c)otherwise undertake such other matters as the Council considers necessary or desirable for the purpose of managing the Reserve;
     *   (d)charge for the use of facilities and lease and grant easements over any part of the Crown Reserves and the Council Reserves, and to manage expenditure and revenue relative to the Crown Reserves and Council Reserves and the structures, utilities and improvements on the land;
-    *   (da)to regulate public access to and all activities on a Crown Reserve or Council Reserve as if it were a reserve under the [Reserves Act 1977][87];
+    *   (da)to regulate public access to and all activities on a Crown Reserve or Council Reserve as if it were a reserve under the [Reserves Act 1977][88];

+    without first having to obtain the consent of Ngāti Tūrangitukua Charitable Trust, provided that the Council will:

     *   (e)in respect of the Specified Council Reserves, inform Ngāti Tūrangitukua Charitable Trust of any such significant matters; and
     *   (f)in respect of the other Council Reserves and the Crown Reserves consult with Ngāti Tūrangitukua Charitable Trust in relation to all such significant matters and will have particular regard to its views.